ChristianGoueguel/HotellingEllipse/README.md

 Another way to add Hotelling ellipse on the scatterplot of the scores is to use the function `ellipseCoord()`.
 This function provides the *x* and *y* coordinates of the confidence ellipse at user-defined confidence interval.
-The confidence interval `conf.limit` is set at 95% by default.
+The confidence interval `confi.limit` is set at 95% by default.

 ``` r